This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 • Don’t Overmix: As with other homemade pastries, don’t overwork your dough.
 It can cause gluten to develop and make your crust chewy and hard.
 You only want to mix your dough until it sticks together, and you can start shaping it into a ball.

 • Use a Food Processor: Instead of using a pastry blender to cut ingredients together, you can pop your mixture in a food processor and blend for short intervals.
-Once it is blended smoothly, you can remove it and begin adding water to moisten it.
+Once it is blended smoothly, you can remove it and add water to moisten it.

-• Adding Flavors: One tip that is often overlooked is that you can flavor your dough!
+• Adding Flavors: One often overlooked tip is that you can flavor your dough!
 Whether it be a hint of pumpkin spice, fresh herbs, lemon zest, vanilla, almond extract, or sugar and cocoa powder, it can really take your pie up a notch!
 You’ve got a flavorful filling- why not add flavor to your crust, too?

 Pie dough being rolled out with a wooden roller.